Recommended Skill Level: Beginner-Intermediate

 Later in this chapter, we also discuss version control for data, which is applied to keep track of revisions of large amounts of data, especially when working collaboratively.
 It is useful to know that data can be volatile and versioning them can improve the reproducibility of your scientific analyses.

 Version control helps us understand what changes we made in the past or why we did a specific analysis in the way we did it, even weeks or months later.
 With the help of comments and commit messages, each version can explain what changes it contains compared to the previous versions.
 This is helpful when we share our analysis (not only data), and make it auditable or reproducible - which is good scientific practice.

-A version control system stores all your changes neatly, so while it is still easy to access them, your working directory is not cluttered by the debris of previous versions that are necessary to keep just in case.
+A version control system neatly stores a history of changes and who made them, so while it is still easy to access them, your working directory is not cluttered by the debris of previous versions that are necessary to keep just in case.
 Similarly, with version control, there is no need to leave chunks of code commented should you ever need to come back to an old version again.

 Finally, version control is invaluable for collaborative projects where different people work on the same code simultaneously and build on each other’s work.
-It allows the changes made by different people to be tracked, and can automatically combine people’s work while saving a great deal of painstaking effort to do so manually.
+It allows the changes made by different people to be tracked and can automatically combine people’s work while saving a great deal of painstaking effort to do so manually.
+Using version control for your research project means that your work is totally transparent, and because all your actions are recorded, it enables others to reproduce your studies.
 Moreover, version control hosting services such as GitHub provide a way to communicate and collaborate in a more structured way, such as in pull requests, code reviews, and issues.